jubeormk1/AnalogDiscovery_x20_powerMainsProbe/Readme.md

 * Impedance matching to obtain an  uniform amplitude and phase frequency response from DC to at least 100kHz
 * Protection for overvoltage (varistor) rated to the used device

-# Scope

-If you use a Digilent Discovery instrument this extension board will let you measure the waveform of two monophasic power outlets with shared neutrals.

 # Tune procedure